4 Days in Rome Itinerary: Travel & Sightseeing Guide

 Rome Itinerary: What to do in Rome in 4 days

-Rome is probably one of the most interesting cities in Europe and a trip there is absolutely recommended.
-On a city break you can discover ancient Roman splendor buildings, explore the Vatican City, visit impressive museums, try the possibly best ice cream in the world and stroll through romantic Italian quarters.
+Rome is probably one of the most interesting cities in Europe and a trip there is highly recommended.
+On a city break, you can discover ancient Roman splendor buildings, explore the Vatican City, visit impressive museums, try the possibly best ice cream in the world and stroll through romantic Italian quarters.
 So that you don’t lose the overview, we put together the best attractions and things to do for spending 4 days in Rome.

 Day 1 in Rome